Our service is confidential. Your personal details will not be given to anybody without your consent.

 Men, please do not pass urine for 2 hours prior to your appointment if you wish to be screened for sexually transmitted infections (STI’s) as this may affect our ability to detect an infection.

 If you don't have any symptoms and you want a Sexual Health Check we suggest an appointment two weeks after your last unprotected sex.
-This is because infections such as Chlamydia and Gonorrhoea may take up to 2 weeks to show up on tests (and for some infections like syphilis and HIV it may take longer).
-If you are not sure when is the best time to get checked or If you do develop symptoms please phone us on 0800 739 432 and speak with a nurse who can help you decide if you need to be seen earlier.
+This is because infections such as chlamydia and gonorrhoea may take up to 2 weeks to show up on tests (and for some infections like syphilis and HIV it may take longer).
+If you are not sure when is the best time to get checked or If you do develop symptoms please phone us on free phone 0800 739 432 and speak with a nurse who will advise you.

 As part of your check-up the doctor or nurse will offer to examine the genital skin looking for lumps, bumps, sores or rashes which may be signs of infections such as genital warts, genital herpes or syphilis.